They say oils ain’t oils – well flours ain’t flours either!

 Fortification of flour

-Non-organic flours must contain folic acid.
-It’s regulated as a necessary fortification by the government to replace some of the natural folate that is removed through milling.
+In Australia, non-organic white flours used for bread baking must contain folic acid and thiamin.
+It’s regulated as a necessary fortification by the government to replace some of the natural B vitamins that are removed through milling.
 But folic acid is a synthetic folate and there is increasing evidence that we humans don’t do so well when it comes to processing it.
 I go into all the science-y details in another blog.

 Pesticides